By Kathy Clean Houston Team ·

 Deep Cleaning Services in Houston: What to Expect and What It Costs

-Deep cleaning in Houston starts at $345 for homes under 1,000 sq ft and goes up to $945 for homes over 6,000 sq ft.
+Deep cleaning in Houston starts at $285 for homes under 900 sq ft and goes up to $719 for homes up to 6,000 sq ft.
+Homes over 6,000 sq ft are quoted individually.
 These prices do not include Texas sales tax (8.25%).
 Unlike a standard recurring clean, a deep cleaning covers every surface in the home — including areas that are usually skipped between regular visits.

 What Is a Deep Cleaning?